jon-harper/OmniBox/docs/support/displays.md

 Each supported MCU display screen has a subfolder in the [:material-git: `/Panels/Display`][git_display] git folder.
 There is an optional STL file for a [:material-git: replacement display knob][git_display_knob], as well.

 Component names below link to the corresponding git folder.
-Most mounts require four (4) 6mm or M3 screws to fasten the display in place.
-Some mounts have two or three pieces and require additional screws.
+Most mounts require four (4) 6mm M3 screws to fasten the display in place.
+Some mounts have two or three pieces and require additional materials.

 <!-- Template
 <div markdown class="jh-grid-container jh-grid-2">